mvahaste/www/README.md

 ### 🔄 Automatic Screenshot Updates

-This repository also includes a GitHub Actions workflow that updates website screenshots in the README after each successful Vercel deployment.
+This repository also includes a GitHub Actions workflow that automatically updates the screenshots in the README to keep them up to date.

 #### 🛠️ How It Works